 Understanding what is feasible for an EMB to do is in part contingent on the tools that technology and social media companies have made available in their country:

-- Will the Facebook Ad Library be enforcing disclosure for political and issue advertising in the relevant country?
+- Will the Facebook Ad Library1 be enforcing disclosure for political and issue advertising in the relevant country?

-- Will a Google Transparency Report covering political advertising be available for the country?
+- Will a Google Transparency Report2 covering political advertising be available for the country?

 - Do any other widely-used social media platforms offer transparency reports or features of any kind?